dapr/blog/daprblog/content/posts/2021/apache_apisix/index.md

 ### Summary

 Infrastructure is an important part of cloud services.
-When building a cloud application, the most crucial factor is flexibility for application migration from one cloud vendor to another.
+When building a cloud application, the most crucial factor is the flexibilities of application migration from one cloud vendor to another.

-Since Dapr and Apache APISIX Ingress Controller are designed to support multiple cloud infrastructures and neither are vendor-locked, they are a natural fit for integration.
-In addition, the active communities of both Dapr and Apache APISIX Ingress Controller give us confidence to use it in our production environment.
+Since Dapr and Apache APISIX Ingress Controller are designed to support multiple cloud infrastructures, and they are both not vendor-specific, they are suitable for an integration naturally.
+In addition, the active communities of both Dapr and Apache APISIX Ingress Controller also give us confidence to use them production.
+While other sorts of integration is a '1+1=2' type of thing, the integration of Dapr and Apache APISIX Ingress Controller is definitely a '1+1 >> 2' type of thing.
 We are delighted to find such matching products in the open-source market, and we will not only use them, but also consider contributing to both projects in the future.
 Open source makes the world better!

 ### Reference
 - https://apisix.apache.org/blog/2021/11/17/dapr-with-apisix/, published on 11/17/2021